top of page

 Struggling to ensure your Landscape Plans meet the strict requirements of the NSW SEPPs and local Council DCPs?

 PARC Concepts specialises in technical landscape documentation and design, creating comprehensive, compliant landscape architecture drawings that meet the specific requirements of the NSW State Environmental Planning Policies (SEPPs), including the Housing SEPP, and all local Development Control Plans (DCPs).
-We provide certified Council Approval Landscape Plans that guarantee compliance with your Local Environmental Plan (LEP), Development Control Plan (DCP), and specific developer guidelines, ensuring fast-tracked approval for your project.
+We provide certified Council Approval Landscape Plans that compliance with your Local Environmental Plan (LEP), Development Control Plan (DCP), and specific developer guidelines, ensuring fast-tracked approval for your project.

 We deliver compliant, architecturally-aligned landscape design solutions across all local government areas, including the City of Newcastle, Lake Macquarie City Council, Maitland, Cessnock, and Port Stephens.